lukejamestodd1/fruit_salad/fruit_salad.md

 Go back to master, and merge stone_fruits into master, and push master back to the remote again.
 Now master should have citrus and stone fruits, on both loacal and remote.

-Create a new branch called melons, and add three types of melon here:
+Create a new branch called melons, and add three types of LEAFY GREENS here:

-1.
+1. SPINACH
-2.
+2. SILVERBEET
-3.
+3. LETTUCE

 push the melons to the remote